hydroflame521/StateFarmClient/README.md

 > For older versions of this client, see: https://github.com/Hydroflame521/StateFarmClient

-> Information accurate as of Statefarm Client v3.2.1.
+> Information accurate as of StateFarm Client v3.2.1.
+> StateFarm client is based off [LibertyMutual Client](https://github.com/onlypuppy7/LibertyMutualShellShockers)

 - _**Join the [Discord](https://discord.gg/6kzNpHFRSN) server for the latest news**_.